seattlewebco/starter-theme/README.md

 Please refer to the [Laravel Mix](https://laravel.com/docs/5.8/mix) documentation for further information on how to use the `webpack.mix.js` file.

 All build tasks are located in the theme's `package.json` file, under the *scripts* section.

-## Contributing

-Contributions are welcome from everyone.
-We have [contributing guidelines](https://github.com/seothemes/swc/blob/master/.github/CONTRIBUTING.md) to help you get started.

-See also the list of [contributors](https://github.com/seothemes/swc/graphs/contributors) who participated in this project.

-## Special Thanks

-A shout out to anyone who's code was used in or provided inspiration to this project:

-<a href="https://github.com/christophherr/" target="_blank">Christoph Herr</a>,
-<a href="https://github.com/garyjones/" target="_blank">Gary Jones</a>,
-<a href="https://github.com/hellofromtonya/" target="_blank">Tonya Mork</a>,
-<a href="https://github.com/timothyjensen/" target="_blank">Tim Jensen</a>,
-<a href="https://github.com/justintadlock/" target="_blank">Justin Tadlock</a>